jrroosevelt/VS2PCG/Card clarifications M-Z.md

 *Set: Secret Avengers*

 \*Vision\* can reach into a person and disrupt their physical being. this is weird, scary, mean, and powerful!
-So with his **Physical
+So with his **Physical Disruption** power, anytime he would strike a Supporting Character in a melee combat, whether he's attacking or defending, he can directly wound the enemy character instead.
+The enemy character still strikes normally.

+He will want to do this when he doesn't have enough ATK to stun them by striking, or when he wants to wound them but leave them face-up some someone else can finish them off.

+When \*Vision\* melee team attacks and wants to use **Physical Disruption** to wound the enemy cha

 # [Vocal Mimicry](http://vs.tcgbrowser.com/images/cards/big/PRD-023.jpg)
 ^CardNumber: ^PRD-023